 CUSTOM AUDIO PLAYER

-All right, let us now get into the step-by-step example of creating a custom audio player.
+All right, let us now get into more details about the custom audio player work.
 Take note, there is no CSS involved here, only the pure mechanics.

 <!-- (A) CSS & JS -->